 In India, FRAND licensing practices are still at a stage where practices and procedures are being put in place as per trends and principles in the US and EU courts and the practices as streamlined by the European Committee for Standardization.
 The Competition Commission of India (‘CCI’) is actively taking part in judging SEP agreements through the FRAND terms lens and building on its precedent inventory to enable the passing of fair and in-discriminatory orders.

 Best Practices as envisaged by the FRAND terms

-The CWA puts forth certain best practices which are a must to be adopted under FRAND terms.
-The same are stated in context of ‘Parties’, ‘Non-Disclosure Agreements (NDAs)’, ‘Fundamentals’, ‘Valuations’, ’Disputes’, ‘Injunctions’ etc.
+The CWA puts forth certain best practices that are a must to be adopted under FRAND terms.
+The same is stated in the context of ‘Parties’, ‘Non-Disclosure Agreements (NDAs)’, ‘Fundamentals’, ‘Valuations’, ’Disputes’, ‘Injunctions’ etc.

 Each party is bound by an obligation to act reasonably, as a willing licensor and a willing licensee.

 The licensor and the licensee must act in a reasonable manner and be fair and forthright in its interactions with the licensee.
 Plain, simple, and unambiguous language is to be used, to avoid delay in negotiations; if such delay is caused, it shall be held against the licensor.

 The CWA provides that it’s mandatory to negotiate on all the licenses owned by the licensor in case they’re necessary to implement a standard and the licensee requests for the same.